MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Related Work

 Color constancy -- also referred to as white-balancing -- is the process of removing color casts caused by the scene illumination.
 The fundamental challenge for color constancy is to estimate the illumination for the image.
-The problem can be divided into two scenarios: (1) uniform color constancy, which assumes that there exists only one uniform illumination color in the scene; and (2) multi-illuminant color constancy, assuming more than one illumination color in the scene.
+The problem can be divided into two scenarios: (1) uniform color constancy, which assumes that there exists only one uniform illumination color in the scene; and (2) multi-illuminant color constancy, assuming more than one illumination color exists.

-As discussed in Section~\ref{sec:intro}, the vast majority of methods focus on uniform color constancy.
+As mentioned above, the vast majority of methods focus on uniform color constancy.
 Multi-illuminant color constancy is significantly more challenging because it is necessary to estimate spatially varying illumination color over the image, instead of a single RGB color needed for uniform illumination.
 Early works (e.g., \cite{buchsbaum1980spatial, brainard1986analysis, gijsenij2011color}) address both problems using statistic-based features derived from empirical priors.
 While these methods required no training data, they had limited ability to handle scenes with multiple illuminations.

 Statistic-based methods have been replaced by data-driven approaches using either conventional machine learning, or more recently, neural networks.
 For example, for uniform color constancy, many CNN-based solutions have been proposed (e.g.,\cite{hu2017fc4, bianco2019quasi, yu2020cascading}.
-The current state-of-the-art method CLCC by Lo et al.\cite{lo2021clcc} introduces contrastive learning to the uniform color constancy.
+The current state-of-the-art method CLCC by Lo et al~\cite{lo2021clcc} introduces contrastive learning to the uniform color constancy.
+However, unlike our local contrastive loss, this method is applied to the whole image globally.